jhradilek/vim-snippets/README.markdown

 ## Installation

+### Installing the snippets in Vim 8 and newer (recommended)

+To install all available snippets by using the native package manager introduced with Vim 8, clone this repository in your **~/.vim/pack/\*/start/** directory.
+If this directory does not exist, create it by typing the following at a shell prompt:

+		install -d ~/.vim/pack/my-plugins/start/

-### Installing the Snippets Using Vundle
+### Installing the snippets using Vundle

 To install all available snippets by using the [Vundle](https://github.com/gmarik/vundle) plug-in manager, add the following line to your **~/.vimrc**:

-    Bundle 'jhradilek/vim-snippets'
+    Plugin 'jhradilek/vim-snippets'

 Then run the following command in Vim:

-    :BundleInstall
+    :PluginInstall

-### Installing the Snippets Using Pathogen
+### Installing the snippets using Pathogen

 [Pathogen](https://github.com/tpope/vim-pathogen) looks for files in the **~/.vim/bundle/** directory.
 To make sure that this directory exists, type the following at a shell prompt: